mlevans0/overleaf-server-docs/docs/installation/using-the-toolkit.md

 The {{ versions['toolkit-full'] }} is the recommended way to deploy and manage Overleaf {{ versions['community-edition-short'] }} and {{ versions['server-pro-short'] }} instances.

-In this section we will guide you through downloading the {{ versions['toolkit-short'] }} from GitHub, familiarizing yourself with Toolkit commands and configuring some basic settings.
+In this section we will guide you through downloading the {{ versions['toolkit-short'] }} from GitHub, familiarizing yourself with some of the {{ versions['toolkit-short'] }}'s commands and configuring some basic settings.
+By the end of this page you should have a running {{ versions['community-edition-full'] }} instance.

 ## Downloading the {{ versions['toolkit-short'] }}